-Authority, Responsibility, and Accountability for student organizations are delegated along the following line:
+Authority, Responsibility, and Accountability for registered student organizations are delegated along the following line:

-- Officer(s) of Student Organization (President, Chair, etc.) - Director of Student Engagement or designee and the Dean of Equity and Engagement have the shared authority, responsibility, and accountability for student affairs and student organizations.
+- Officer(s) of Student Organization (President, Chair, etc.) - The Office of Student Engagement has the shared authority, responsibility, and oversight for registered student organizations.

-1. What constitutes a student organization at Rhodes College?
+1. What constitutes a registered student organization at Rhodes College?

-A student organization is defined as a group of college students who unite to promote or celebrate a common interest.
+A registered student organization is defined as a group of college students who unite to promote or celebrate a common interest.
 While student organizations of the College may include faculty, staff, or community members, the majority of the organization must be Rhodes College students.
-Additionally, only students are permitted to serve as officers of officially recognized student organizations.
+Additionally, only students are permitted to serve as officers of registered student organizations.
+A registered organization has completed all necessary paperwork and submitted it to Office of Student Engagement and the Allocations and Student Organization Commission.
+Groups that are existing organizations must re-register every year and must electronically submit an updated profile, membership roster and constitution and by-laws on Presence.